jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

  1 ^ 1 = 0.00
 ```
 #### Delta function
-Back to the basic calculus, a function can be constructed with infinite narrow rectangles.
-Can we use the technique above to construct a narrow shaped rectangles. (a.k.a. delta function)
+Back to the basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
+If we can construct such rectangles with a network, we can built on top of it to build any functions.

 <div class="imgcap">
 <img src="/assets/dl/delta.png" style="border:none;width:50%">
 </div>

-Here is the code using the same set of equations and network layout:
+Here is the code using the same set of equations and network layout before:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt